jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

 - **Graham-Denning Model**
   - Graham-Denning is primarily an access control model; focused on the secure creation and deletion of both subjects and objects
   - 8 primary protection rules or actions
-    - 1-4:securely create/delete a subject/object
+    - 1-4: securely create/delete a subject/object
-    - 5-8:securely provide the read/grant/delete/transfer access right
+    - 5-8: securely provide the read/grant/delete/transfer access right
 - **Harrison-Ruzzo-Ullman Model**:
   - Focuses on the assignment of object access rights to subjects as well as the resilience of those assigned rights
   - HRU is an extension of Graham-Denning model